PonziTrust/Token/README.md

 To prevent accidental burns, the token does not allow transfers to the contract itself and to 0x0.

-The token implements [Withdrawal](http://solidity.readthedocs.io/en/develop/common-patterns.html#withdrawal-from-contracts), [Restricting Access](http://solidity.readthedocs.io/en/develop/common-patterns.html#restricting-access), [State Machine](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine) patterns.
+The contract implements [Withdrawal](http://solidity.readthedocs.io/en/develop/common-patterns.html#withdrawal-from-contracts), [Restricting Access](http://solidity.readthedocs.io/en/develop/common-patterns.html#restricting-access), [State Machine](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine) patterns.

-## The token states of work:
+## The contract`s states of work:
-- PreSale: only owner has access to transfer tokens.
+- PreSale: only owner has access to transfer tokens
-- Sale: the token sells tokens by byToken() of fallback, only owner or itself has access to transfer tokens.
+- Sale: sells tokens by func byToken() or fallback, only owner or itself has access to transfer tokens
-- PublicUse: anyone can transfer tokens.
+- PublicUse: anyone can transfer tokens

 ## Details